What to look for

 Look left and yield to all traffic already in the roundabout, they have the right-of-way.
 Once you see a gap in traffic, enter the circle and proceed to your exit.
-Remember to keep a safe distance behind trucks, they need a lot of space and are allowed to use both lanes.
+Remember to keep a safe distance behind trucks, they need a lot of space.

 Enter the roundabout to the right